czukowski/I18n_Plural/README.md

  * @return  string

 This is basically a gateway to the i18n system, as any static access from the class has been removed.
-For the lack of a better container, it keeps a static instance of an `I18n_Core` class.
-You're welcome to keep its instance in any other way you find comfortable.
+For the lack of a better container, it keeps a static instance of an `I18n\Core` class.

 	___(':count user is online', 1000, array(':count' => 1000));
 	// 1000 users are online

-Normally, it's not necessary to use any other function to translate your stuff, but if you plan to extend the functionality, the API description that follows may be useful.
+**Note:** you may define your own `___()` function implementation before the `init.php` is called.

-**Note:** you may define your own `___()` function before the `init.php` is called.
+Normally, it's not necessary to use any other function to translate your stuff, but if you're after more improving of the testability of your code, you're welcome to dump the `___()` function usage and use the `I18n\Core` class directly, keeping its instance in any way you find comfortable.
+In this case the following API description may be useful.

 ### class I18n\Core